awpala/pluralsight-cpp/02-cpp-fundamentals-including-cpp-17/02-11-memory-management/README.md

 To subsequently tear down, C++ provides the corresponding operator `delete`, which releases the free-store memory for subsequent re-use and runs the destructor to perform cleanup of the object

 N.B.
 There is slightly different syntax for "raw arrays" using `[]`, however, modern C++ generally avoids using "raw arrays" (instead, data structures from the Standard Library are used)
-  * This course will not discuss "raw arrays" for this reason
+  * This course (which is focused on modern C++ best practices) will not discuss "raw arrays" for this reason

 ### **DEMO: The Free Store**